David Hall (campaigner)

-Hall studied at St. Patrick's College, Maynooth where he was elected Students Union, Vice-President in 1990.
+Biography

+Hall grew up in Blanchardstown, County Dublin.

+Hall studied at St. Patrick's College, Maynooth where he was elected as Vice-President and Welfare Officer of the Maynooth Students' Union in 1990.
+During Hall's tenure, the Student Union held a referendum in which they voted in favour of demanding access to condoms on campus.
+However, condoms could only be distributed from pharmacies until 1993 and no action could be taken.
+As welfare officer, Hall dealt with students asking for help with abortions, which was also illegal in Ireland at the time.
+Hall helped arrange for at least two women to receive abortions outside of Ireland with the help of a local doctor.

+Hall founded the Make a Wish Foundation Ireland in 1992.

+In 1999 Hall, a qualified paramedic, founded the Lifeline ambulance service.
+The company later grew to be Ireland’s largest private ambulance operator by 2013.
+Also in 1999 Hall joined the international Make-A-Wish board; in 2001 he was asked to become its international chair.
+After his term as chair at Make-A-Wish, Hall served as chairman of the Marie Keating Foundation for seven years.

+In the 2000s Hall was involved in the gambling sector; Hall was a spokesperson for the Gaming and Leisure Association of Ireland until 2009 and was involved in Fitzwilliam Casino until 2014.

+In 2009 Hall founded New Beginnings along with lawyers Ross Maguire and Vincent Martin, to campaign and fight for those in mortgage arrears.
+David Hall left the organisation in July 2012 over differences with the commercial route being taken. and in 2012, David founded the Irish Mortgage Holders Organisation (IMHO).

 In 2013, he unsuccessfully took the government to court over the issuing and payment of promissory notes, which he appealed to the Supreme Court of Ireland.

-Hall owns and runs the Lifeline ambulance service.
-He founded the Make a Wish Foundation Ireland in 1992, and also served as chairman of the Marie Keating Foundation.

-In 2005 Hall was involved in a blackmail scandal.
-A clip, shot on a mobile phone, shows Hall saying ”everyone should have one”.
-Asked what he means, he says “blacks”.
-Hall stated that the clip was taken completely out of context, and that the conversation was “banter between friends”.

-In 2009 Hall founded New Beginnings along with lawyers Ross Maguire and Vincent Martin, to campaign and fight for those in mortgage arrears.
-David Hall left the organisation in July 2012 over differences with the commercial route being taken. and in 2012, David founded the Irish Mortgage Holders Organisation.

-Hall unsuccessfully ran as an Independent in the 2014 by-election in Dublin West.
-After controversies over its founder and CEO Paul Kelly, the board of Console appointed Hall as its Interim CEO.
+After controversies over its founder and CEO Paul Kelly, in 2016 the board of Console appointed Hall as its Interim CEO.

 In 2017, Hall was appointed to the Venerable Order of St. John by Queen Elizabeth II in recognition of his charitable works and contribution to society.

-In 2017 Hall co-founded an approved housing body iCare Housing who provide social housing for people who cannot afford to provide a home for themselves.
+Also in 2017 Hall co-founded an approved housing body iCare Housing who provide social housing for people who cannot afford to provide a home for themselves.